 The new Greek drachma would have immediately devalued massively, this would have sparked significant inflation but this would have been over relatively fast.
 It would massively increase Greek competitiveness overnight, giving huge boosts to Greek industries such as tourism and shipping and would only have effected international imports.
 Greece should have defaulted by 30% on all private debt in order to get out from under its debt mountain at that point, and reduce interest payments as a one-off measure.
 From that point onwards all debt would be honoured in full.

 Some eurosceptics have implied that this could all have occurred totally harmlessly, with a hop and a skip and a jump.
 This is foolish and ridiculous.
 The process would not be pain-free.
-The Greek people would still suffer a big fall in real income due to the inflation but with the advantage it would be over quickly and Greece would rapidly recommence a real recovery rather than the permanent grinding recession that has seen GDP fall by 25% since 2010.
+The Greek people would still suffer a big fall in real income due to the inflation but with the advantage that it would be over quickly and Greece would rapidly recommence a real recovery rather than the permanent grinding recession that has seen GDP fall by 25% since 2010.
 European governments would still face significant costs.
 They would need to bailout their own banks where they had taken big losses in Greece.
 But from that point on all danger of 'contagion' would be severed as the link to Greek banks would be severed.

 The EU would also be wise to sink significant sums into Greece in EU managed structural fund investments to help get the Greek economy back on track.
 This whole program would be with the aim of a recovered Greece being able to rejoin the Euro on proper terms in 15-20 years.
 Certain quantities of loans would also be sensible, but massively less than under the two bailouts we have seen thus far.
 Greek banks would need to be recapitalised but without Greece shifting into hyperinflation due to mass money printing to recapitalise Greek Banks.
 Hence the wisdom of providing some outside cash to allow Greek banks to rebuild their balance sheets with solid euros rather than just printing drachma.

 The ECB should at the same time cut interest rates to 0.5% and launch a large bank support program for Ireland, Italy, Spain, Portugal, but with the safety of knowing they no-longer had responsibility for Greece, by far the worst case.
 Ireland would still need a bailout, which should have been conducted on more generous terms, and maybe Portugal.
 But with proper ECB assistance Italy and Spain should have been able to avoid the stress they came under in mid 2011, and hence so would the rest of the Eurozone.
-This should mean the entire 2012 double-dip recession could have been avoided saving European countries billions more in gained output than they may have cost helping Greece in with structural funds.
+This should mean the entire 2012 double-dip recession could have been avoided, saving European countries billions more in gained output than they may have cost helping Greece out with structural funds.

-Immediate exit from the the euro and default would probably have produced a significant negative shock to GDP, I have no idea how big, but even if it had been 10% of GDP, if it meant growth had returned within a year or so, then by now Greece would almost certainly be in a vastly better position, as would the rest of the Eurozone.
+Immediate exit from the the euro and default would probably have produced a significant negative shock to GDP.
+I have no idea how big, but even if it had been 10% of GDP, if it meant growth had returned within a year or so, then by now Greece would almost certainly be in a vastly better position, as would the rest of the Eurozone.
 Greece would probably have almost returned to 2010 levels by now instead of still being down by almost a quarter of its economy compared to 2010.

 If such a program had been launched in full in 2010 then Greece should have rapidly returned to significant growth by 2012-ish and by now we could be discussing the Greek and Eurozone recovery, falling Greek debt burdens and the prospect of Greek readmission to the Euro (under more stringent regulation and monitoring) in perhaps another 10 years max.

-If Greek exist from the Euro was truly unacceptable to Eurozone countries then there was an alternative that kept Greece within the EU and alive.
+If Greek exit from the Euro was truly unacceptable to Eurozone countries then there was an alternative that kept Greece within the EU and alive.
 A lot of the stages would actually be remarkably similar.
 Rather than actually raising interest rates in 2010 the ECB should have immediately cut interest rates to 0.5% in summer 2010.
 What inflation there was in the Eurozone was down to commodity price rises and would soon be quenched by the economic downturn.
 Slashing interest rates immediately would have helped give some small support to periphery country debt costs.

 The ECB should furthermore have launched an immediate and substantial program of QE or bank support, as it eventually did. €1 trillion euros of support whether aimed at states or banks would have been a good start aimed at the distressed countries on a formula that mixed need and size.
+Crucially this should have been done before markets began attacking weak states, not some time afterwards when damage had already been done to investment and trade.

 Greece would need to bailed out, but on considerably more generous terms.
 A 30% default should again have been enacted immediately to reduce debt payments and levels.
 The bailout should have been considerably more generous, with Greece charged for support strictly at the rate of cost to the lending countries of raising the money.
 This should have been combined with an expanded program of infrastructure support projects, effectively grants, run through Brussels directly though so as to avoid any perception of the Greeks wasting the money.

 Support to Greece should have concentrated on a more gradual reduction of the Greek deficit towards a current surplus, with deliberate efforts to maintain Greek economic activity.
 There would still need to be significant, cuts, tax rises and privatisations but with an eye on headline GDP and employment.
-Direct cash transfers and low taxes on poorer consumers, as well as infrastructure spending, should have been protected, while at the same time tax rises should be concentrated on wealthier Greeks and land and property while spending cuts were concentrated on relatively economically unproductive public services.
+Direct cash transfers and low taxes on poorer consumers, as well as infrastructure spending, should have been protected, while at the same time tax rises should be concentrated on wealthier Greeks and land and property, while spending cuts were concentrated on relatively economically unproductive public services.
 The overall purpose of this would have been to conserve economic demand as far as possible while making significant but not suicidal progress in reducing the deficit.

 Support should have come in large quantities not just in the form of loans, but also technical support in improving public sector productivity, privatisations, and improving the Greek tax take.
 Tax avoiders and evaders of all classes should have been gone after like police hunting down terrorists, as a matter of national security.